Design Lead: Research, end to end design execution (concepting, prototyping, detailed design), usability evaluation, and design systems

 Designs were reworked to stop headlining with Safe Harbor and in response, people were much more forgiving when it was subtly introduced in body text.

-We learned that the trustee and the authorized signer are not always the same people.
-I reworked the designs to account for this use case, in which we'd show a pending signature status.
+The trustee and the authorized signer are not always the same people.
+New designs accounted for this use case, in which we'd show a pending signature status.

-The design system at the time catered to the participant experience which boasted large and flashy elements, but didn't consider complex and data-heavy workflows.
-These "components" didn't use variants in order to be customized; they could only be customized by toggling the visibility of their layers.
-I redesigned these components to be flexible across all of our product lines and made sure they were easy to use by other designers.
+The design system at the time catered to the participant experience which boasted large elements, but didn't consider complex and data-heavy workflows.
+Furthermore, these "components" didn't use variants; states can only be changed by toggling the visibility of their layers.
+I recreated the components to be flexible across all of our product lines and made sure they'd be easy to use by other designers.

-Several new components and a few mascots I created for the product.
+Several new components and a few ice cream friends I created for the product.

 Final product with the new design system facelift.